nikanique/spring-rest-framework/README.md

 ## Features

-- **Developer-Friendly**: Effortlessly generates web APIs while eliminating the need for boilerplate code, simplifying the task of exposing standard endpoints (GET, POST, PUT, PATCH) for each ORM entity.
+- **Developer-Friendly**: Effortlessly generates web APIs while eliminating the need for boilerplate code, simplifying the task of exposing standard endpoints (GET, POST, PUT, PATCH) for ORM entity.
 - **Serialization**: The comprehensive and flexible serializer, integrated with Spring Data JPA, assists developers in customizing the input and output in web APIs.
 - **Filters**: Offers flexibility and powerful filtering in APIs to query data from database.